NenadPantelic/rate-limited-service/README.md

 - Today, the scalability, availability and reliability are paramount for all web applications.
 - When the app faces a high traffic that makes an impact to its stable functioning.
 A reasonable thinking when it comes for the first time is to make a vertical scaling (bump up the infra resources used by the app - memory, computational power, storage and network resources).
-- still, if the problem keeps happening, there is a need for design changes.
+- still, if the problem keeps happening, there is need for design changes.
 You must protect your service from accidental or deliberate fire in the hole made by the clients.
 (DoS attack caused by intent or by mistake).
 - _Rate limiting_ can help make your API more reliable in the following scenarios:

 1. One of your users is responsible for a spike in traffic, and you need to stay up for everyone else.